iOmega8561/macroclient_test/README.md

-# macroclient
+# MateZ SwiftUI
-SwiftUI TEST client for the macroserver project
+This is a SwiftUI iOS client for the MateZ Server

-README to be done